Art Applied (ART)

 ART 323 Figure Drawing 3 Credit Hours

-This course is designed to teach each student about the complex human form through the act of observation, drawing, and memorization of specific anatomical terms.
+This course is designed to teach students about the complex human form through the act of observation, drawing, and memorization of specific anatomical terms.
 Emphasis will be on proportion, anatomy, composition, and expression.
 Students will draw from a live model.
+(W).

 Prerequisite(s): ART 202